-Open to young people aged 13 to 18 who identify as LGBQTIA+, this support group meets every Tuesday afternoon from 4pm to 5:30pm for a fun, relaxed and supportive group including activities, workshops and group discussions.
+Open to young people aged 12 to 18 who identify as LGBTQI+, this support group meets fortnightly on Wednesday afternoon from 4 pm to 5:30 pm for a fun, relaxed and supportive group including activities, workshops and group discussions.

 For more information and how to join, see our Join a youth program page.